carlaurr/challenge/1_infrastructure/README.md

 To make it possible, it's required to have in the cluster a [Prometheus Adapter][prom-adapter-helm-chart] that exposes our app metrics to Kubernetes via Custom Metrics API.
 This way, the horizontal pod autoscaler can scale the application based on the custom metric.

-## Future considerations
+## Future Considerations

-- Although is not implementes in the current setup, the deployment of the Terraform code should be automated using a CI/CD pipeline to ensure that the infrastructure is always up-to-date and consistent with the code.
+- Although is not implemented in the current setup, the deployment of the Terraform code should be automated using a CI/CD pipeline to ensure that the infrastructure is always up-to-date and consistent with the code.
 Terraform state file should be stored in a remote backend (e.g. GCS) to allow collaboration and state locking.

 - Terraform modules should be versioned and published to a registry to allow reusability across different projects.
 Additionally, they should include documentation, examples and tests (using Terratest, for example).

-- Move the monitoring stack to a separate cluster to better manage the resources and improve the reliability and metrics access in case one of the regios fails.
+- Move the monitoring stack to a separate cluster to better manage the resources and improve the reliability and metrics access in case one of the regions fails.

 - Depending on the requirements of the application and other workloads, we should consider if it's better to use an active-active or active-passive setup on multi-region clusters.
 In the first case, RTO and RPO are lower but it's more complex to manage and expensive.
 In the second case, the failover is slower but it's easier to manage and cheaper.